World: Monism and pluralism

 Monism is a thesis about oneness: that only one thing exists in a certain sense.
 The denial of monism is pluralism, the thesis that, in a certain sense, more than one thing exists.
 There are many forms of monism and pluralism, but in relation to the world as a whole, two are of special interest: existence monism/pluralism and priority monism/pluralism.
 Existence monism states that the world is the only concrete object there is.
 This means that all the concrete "objects" we encounter in our daily lives, including apples, cars and ourselves, are not truly objects in a strict sense.
 Instead, they are just dependent aspects of the world-object.
 Such a world-object is simple in the sense that it does not have any genuine parts.
-For this reason, it has also been referred to as "blobject" since it lacks an internal structure just like a blob.
+For this reason, it has also been referred to as "blobject" since it lacks an internal structure like a blob.
 Priority monism allows that there are other concrete objects besides the world.
 But it holds that these objects do not have the most fundamental form of existence, that they somehow depend on the existence of the world.
-The corresponding forms of pluralism, on the other hand, state that the world is complex in the sense that it is made up of concrete, independent objects.
+The corresponding forms of pluralism state that the world is complex in the sense that it is made up of concrete, independent objects.

 Scientific cosmology

 Scientific cosmology can be defined as the science of the universe as a whole.
 In it, the terms "universe" and "cosmos" are usually used as synonyms for the term "world".
 One common definition of the world/universe found in this field is as "[t]he totality of all space and time; all that is, has been, and will be".
 Some definitions emphasize that there are two other aspects to the universe besides spacetime: forms of energy or matter, like stars and particles, and laws of nature.
-Different world-conceptions in this field differ both concerning their notion of spacetime and of the contents of spacetime.
+World-conceptions in this field differ both concerning their notion of spacetime and of the contents of spacetime.
 The theory of relativity plays a central role in modern cosmology and its conception of space and time.
-An important difference from its predecessors is that it conceives space and time not as distinct dimensions but as a single four-dimensional manifold called spacetime.
+A difference from its predecessors is that it conceives space and time not as distinct dimensions but as a single four-dimensional manifold called spacetime.
 This can be seen in special relativity in relation to the Minkowski metric, which includes both spatial and temporal components in its definition of distance.
 General relativity goes one step further by integrating the concept of mass into the concept of spacetime as its curvature.
-Quantum cosmology, on the other hand, uses a classical notion of spacetime and conceives the whole world as one big wave function expressing the probability of finding particles in a given location.
+Quantum cosmology uses a classical notion of spacetime and conceives the whole world as one big wave function expressing the probability of finding particles in a given location.